Ormulum: Manuscript

 Only one copy of the Ormulum exists, as Bodleian Library MS Junius 1.
 In its current state, the manuscript is incomplete: the book's table of contents claims that there were 242 homilies, but only 32 remain.
 It seems likely that the work was never finished on the scale planned when the table of contents was written, but much of the discrepancy was probably caused by the loss of gatherings from the manuscript.
 There is no doubt that such losses have occurred even in modern times, as the Dutch antiquarian Jan van Vliet, one of its seventeenth-century owners, copied out passages that are not in the present text.
 The amount of redaction in the text, plus the loss of possible gatherings, led J. A. W. Bennett to comment that "only about one fifth survives, and that in the ugliest of manuscripts".

 The parchment used in the manuscript is of the lowest quality, and the text is written untidily, with an eye to economical use of space; it is laid out in continuous lines like prose, with words and lines close together, and with various additions and corrections, new exegesis, and allegorical readings, crammed into the corners of the margins (as can be seen in the reproduction above).
 Robert Burchfield argues that these indications "suggest that it was a 'workshop' draft which the author intended to have recopied by a professional scribe".

 It seems curious that a text so obviously written with the expectation that it would be widely copied should exist in only one manuscript and that, apparently, a draft.
 Treharne has taken this as suggesting that it is not only modern readers who have found the work tedious.
-Orm, however, says in the preface that he wishes Walter to remove any wording that he finds clumsy or incorrect.
+Orrm, however, says in the preface that he wishes Walter to remove any wording that he finds clumsy or incorrect.

 The provenance of the manuscript before the seventeenth century is unclear.
 From a signature on the flyleaf we know that it was in van Vliet's collection in 1659.
 It was auctioned in 1666, after his death, and probably was purchased by Franciscus Junius, from whose library it came to the Bodleian as part of the Junius donation.